 Grants for solar panels and battery systems

 SEAI recommends that you insulate your home before considering a solar PV system, as insulation is the easiest way to reduce your energy costs.
-There are a number of grants available to help with insulating your home, see our documents:
+There are grants available to help with insulating your home:

 Battery energy storage systems

-Battery energy storage systems are also covered by this grant.
-They are used for larger solar PV systems, so that the excess electricity generated during daytime hours can be used at another time.
-This new technology is only installed in certain suitable homes.
+The Solar PV Scheme may also cover the purchase and installation of a battery energy storage system.
+Battery energy storage systems (BESS) are used for larger solar PV systems, so that the excess electricity generated during daytime hours can be used at another time.
+This is a newer technology and recommended to be only installed in suitable homes.

 This scheme does not cover solar water heating systems, which use the heat of the sun to heat up the water that is stored in your hot water cylinder.
-However, the SEAI provides grants for solar water heating under the Better Energy Homes scheme.
+However, the SEAI provides a separate grant for solar water heating.

 Energy generated from your solar PV system should be used in your home, and the system should be of a suitable size for this.
 See the Solar PV Grant Application Guide (pdf) for further technical specifications, as well as information on insurance, contracts, inspections, grant limits and how to apply.

-Your solar PV system and the installation works must comply with the requirements set out in the Code of Practice for Installers (pdf).
-The work must be completed by one of the registered companies listed on seai.ie.
-The company will ensure that the work is signed off by a Solar PV Scheme Registered Installer.
+All systems installed must comply with the requirements set out in the Code of Practice for Installers (pdf).
+The Declaration of Works must be completed and signed off by a registered solar PV installer.
+Registered solar PV installers are listed on seai.ie.

-The work must be finished before you can get a grant and you must have either paid your contractor or agreed a payment plan.
+The work must be finished before you can get your grant payment and you must have either paid your contractor or agreed a payment plan.